 The government should strip U.S. stock exchanges of the legal status that protects them from most lawsuits, a trade group for brokers said.

-In a letter to the Securities and Exchange Commission, the Securities Industry and Financial Markets Association said the self-regulatory model of organizations such as the New York Stock Exchange (NYX:US) and Nasdaq Stock Market is outdated.
+In a letter to the Securities and Exchange Commission, the Securities Industry and Financial Markets Association said the self-regulatory model of organizations such as the New York Stock Exchange and Nasdaq Stock Market is outdated.
 Though the SEC fined Nasdaq for mishandling Facebook Inc.’s initial public offering last year, the legal protections shielded the market operator from liabilities.

 The letter is the latest salvo in the fight between brokers and exchanges, who in recent years have become competitors for stock transaction volume.
 The proliferation of trading venues such as dark pools at broker-dealers and the decline of the public exchanges’ market share has created tensions on Wall Street.